JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 The Biscuit Factory also demonstrates the threat BtR developments hold for social rented housing.
 Build to rent schemes do not provide social rented housing, only a pseudo-social housing and very little of it.The more Build to Rent schemes we have in London the less social rented houisng there will be.

-Both the Gosvenor and the Mayor would have us believe that 'social rent equivalent' is the same as social rent - it isn't; it is a pseudo-social rent homes

-## Conclusion

- Mayor cited Southwark's failure to meet housing targets; justifiable, but his concern is headline figures, hopes that no-one will notice what kind of aff/h.Both the Gosvenor and the Mayor would have us believe that 'social rent equivalent' is the same as social rent - it isn't; it is a pseudo-social rent homes
-Need for social housing (Southwark table, ward indices); Mayor's pre-election promises on social housing.
-Tradeable commodity.
+The Mayor cited Southwark's failure to meet housing target as reason to call-in the application.
+This was  justifiable, but his concern is [headline figures](https://www.ft.com/content/aa45341e-ef87-11e5-aff5-19b4e253664a), not meeting the priorites of local housing needs, which in Southwark is for [proper social rented housing](https://www.southwark.gov.uk/assets/attach/11656/NSP01-New-Southwark-Plan-Submission-Version-Proposed-Modifications-for-Examination.pdf)(Footnote New Southwark Plan Submission Version Jan 2020 pg 67).
+Mayor's pre-election manifesto promise was to build 'genuine affordable housing', including social rent housing.
+There is nothing about social rent equivalent.
+The Mayor  or Build to RentTradeable commodity.
 Mayor likes - institutional finance.